 Sekaya is from Beacon, New York and was home schooled through high school.
 Her first time being a public school system was her freshman year at DCC.
 She majored in Liberal Arts in Sciences with a concentration in biological sciences.
 She will attend Binghamton University to pursue a bachelors in Integrative Biological Sciences.
 Her career goal is to become a pediatric oncologist and also hopes to go on to become an advocate for young girls thinking of going into STEM and human services based careers.
 She says that Dutchess Community College has matured her in many ways.
 Sekaya writes, “Receiving this scholarship is an achievement in itself.
 It is the first scholarship that I have received, and the significance of the scholarship is huge.
 When I received the scholarship, I felt that I had finally earned my certificate as an educated woman to be a positive role model to my younger sisters, and younger girls who need to know that the world is their oyster.
 Thank you so much for the scholarship, this really does mean a lot to me.”

 Traditionally the Poughkeepsie Branch has awarded two $600 scholarships to non-traditional women students graduating from DCC and continuing their education at a four year institution.

 One of these scholarships is covered by an endowment fund formed in 2011.
 You can see the details for this endowment below.
 The Poughkeepsie Branch will continue to award a second $600 scholarship through our annual fund raising efforts and personal contributions.
-If you would like to contribute to the scholarship, please use the link below for a form to print and mail.
+If you would like to contribute to the scholarship, please click on the button below:

 The Branch has established an endowment fund to ensure at least one Poughkeepsie Branch AAUW scholarship will be awarded annually by DCC in perpetuity.